DisturbedBanana/DisturbedBanana.github.io/index.md

 <section id="about" class="about-section">
   <h2>About Me</h2>
   <div class="about-content">
-    <p>I'm a passionate developer focused on creating beautiful and functional web experiences.
-With expertise in modern web technologies, I bring ideas to life through clean code and thoughtful design.</p>
+    <p>As a passionate Gameplay & Tools Developer and UX enthusiast, I focus on creating engaging and intuitive experiences.
+I specialize in building robust gameplay systems and the custom tools that empower designers to bring their visions to life, always with a sharp eye on clean code and thoughtful user-centered design.</p>
   </div>
 </section>